Surfing In Mount Maunganui; Here’s Everything You Need To Know…

 WRAPPING IT UP

-With the area being so geographically blessed it’s easy to see why surfing in Mount Maunganui is so popular, and if the numbers of our surf schools are anything to go by then that trend is set to continue.
+With the area being so geographically blessed it’s easy to see why surfing is becoming so popular, and if the numbers of surf schools in Mount Maunganui are anything to go by then that trend is set to continue.

 Will the area take over the top prize of best place to learn to surf in NZ from Raglan?